Visual Editing for Your Next.js App and Other Front Ends

 While it was possible to host your production app anywhere, you previously had to build and deploy your SPA into a Magnolia Light Module after every update to be able to edit its pages using Magnolia’s visual editor.
 Now, you can develop your SPA as usual–typically on the dev server for the React, Vue, or Angular project–and simply point Magnolia to the URL that is hosting your front end.
 This eliminates the additional build and deploy steps during development.

-The changes you make to your SPA will instantly show in the Magnolia Page Editor, without having to reload the page.
+The changes you make to your SPA will instantly show in the Magnolia Page Editor without reloading the page.
 Yes, even Hot Module Repleacement (HMR) is working.

 Previously you had to specify a templateScript in your page template definition, telling the Page Editor where to load the JS bundle from.